inato/inato-anticovid/adr/2020_04_02_environments_management.md

 ## Consequences

-- Production should be stable.
+- Production should be stable;
-- Staging can be unstable.
+- Staging can be unstable;
-- Use of several indices on Algolia for development.
+- Use of several indices on Algolia for development;
+- Components of an environment are described in the repository's `README.md` file.